iskandergaba/tsdb-eval/timescaledb/README.md

 The PostgreSQL connector is bundled with the program so no need to worry about extra `classpath` configurations.

-- **TSDBCreator.java:** Run this program to create a little database schema that simulates taking metrics over the last week.
+- **TSDBCreator.java:** Run this program to create a little database schema that simulates taking metrics over the last year.
 ```bash
 java -cp *.jar TSDBCreator.java
 ```